bertreb/pimatic-sounds/README.md

   "xAttributeOptions": [],
 }
 ```
 The Cromecast device types are a single, grouped or paired devices.
-The discovery will find them and they can be added and used in the rules
+The discovery will find them and they can be added and used in the rules.

 ### Google Device
 Create a Google device with the following config.